Security Operations, Cybersecurity

 Global response to converged risks

 Recognizing the surge in cyber-physical risks and the urgent need to have a more holistic, innovative approach to respond to those threats, a number of regulators and governments have developed new regulations and initiatives.
-The U.S. has responded by creating a working group dedicated to strengthening cyber-physical resilience with the goal of finding new approaches to the problem; experts from academia, and the public private sectors will be consulted.

 Some companies have done this by creating a formal security operations center (SOC) that merges cyber and physical security teams into a single, unified function.
 Others forgo combining the teams and instead focus on ensuring effective collaboration and communication between the two, including following best practices like sharing incident response playbooks and conducting tabletop exercises together.